brunoasm/varKoder/README.md

 ## Usage

-varKoder is run as a python script.
-For example, assuming that the script is in a folder named `varKoder`, you can get help by using:
+varKoder is installed to your conda environment using the instructions above and can be run directly.
+For example, to get help:

 ```bash
 varKoder -h